 Figure 4.8 provides information on the volume of recidivist arrests by crime category.
-Juveniles in the Level 1 probation group were more likely to have a recidivist complaint/arrest for property and person offenses, while juveniles in the Level 2 probation and Level 3 commitment groups were more likely to have a recidivist complaint/arrest for property and other offenses.
+Juveniles in the Level 1 group were more likely to have a recidivist complaint/arrest for property and person offenses, while juveniles in the Level 2 and 3 groups were more likely to have a recidivist complaint/arrest for property and other offenses.
 Overall, 58% had a felony as their most serious recidivist offense.
 Juveniles in the Level 1 probation group were less likely to have a felony as their most serious recidivist offense (54%) compared to juveniles in the Level 2 probation and Level 3 commitment groups (66% and 78% respectively).

-Figure 4.8 Number of Recidivist Events by Crime Category for Juveniles with Recidivism: Two-Year Follow-Up
+Number of Recidivist Events by Crime Category for Juveniles with Recidivism: Two-Year Follow-Up

 Note: Multiple crime categories may be linked to a recidivist event.
 As a result, the number of recidivist events by crime category cannot be added together to equal the total number of recidivist events.

 SOURCE: NC Sentencing and Policy Advisory Commission, FY 2016 Juvenile Recidivism Exit Sample